-British soprano Jennifer France makes her Royal Opera debut in the 2017/18 Season as Witness 1 / Singer 1 / Woman 1 (Lessons in Love and Violence, world premiere).
+British soprano Jennifer France made her Royal Opera debut in the 2017/18 Season as Witness 1/Singer 1/Woman 1 (Lessons in Love and Violence, world premiere).
 She returns in the 2019/20 Season as Alice (Alice’s Adventures Under Ground).

 France’s concert appearances include performances with Classical Opera, Hallé Orchestra, Israel Camerata, London Handel Players, La Nuova Musica and Royal Scottish National Orchestra, and at the BBC Proms.
 Her recordings include Debussy songs with Malcolm Martineau (Hyperion), Lessons in Love and Violence (Nimbus and Opus Arte) and Elgar’s Une Voix dans le désert with Mark Elder (Hallé).